 Magnetic Resonance Imaging Program

-Please note: Many medical devices, such as pacemakers, clips, cochlear implants, medication pumps, stimulators, etc. are considered unsafe in the magnetic field environment of the MRI Suite; others, such as joint prostheses (knee or hip replacements) are considered safe if sufficient time has passed after their implantation.
-In addition, metallic foreign bodies inside the body such as bullet fragments, shrapnel or metal shavings may be adversely affected by the magnetic field.
+Please note: Many medical devices, such as pacemakers, clips, cochlear implants, medication pumps, stimulators, etc., are considered unsafe in the magnetic field environment of the MRI Suite.
+Other implants may be considered safe or conditional; allowing access to the high magnet field and the MRI technologist profession.
+In addition, metallic foreign bodies inside the body may be adversely affected by the magnetic field.

-Any Magnetic Imaging Resonance Program applicant who has a medical device or an internal metallic foreign body MUST contact the Program Faculty for clearance into the program.
-If it is a medical device, a description and model or serial number for the device (such as found on an implant card) is required.
+Any Magnetic Resonance Imaging Program applicant who has a medical device or an internal metallic foreign body MUST contact the program faculty for clearance into the program.